These b&m bargains get the Next Home look for less

 If you love a bargain keep an eye here: Aldi Specialbuys to add to your shopping list this week

-We’ve found like-for-like from both stores, with a total saving of £122.03.
-Can you tell which is B&M and which is Next?
+We’ve found like-for-like from both stores, can you tell which is B&M and which is Next?

-From country-style check soft furnishings to sleek chrome tripod lamps, there’s an accessory to suit every style from this new range.
+From country-style check soft furnishings to sleek chrome tripod lamps, there’s an accessory to suit every style from this new B&M range.

 The upholstered cube